moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 MAE 297 [Graduate Seminar]
 --------------------------

-I had a few goals for my offering of MAE 297: 1) increase the diversity (industry/academic, gender, age, etc.) of the speakers and the topics, 2) bring as many speakers as possible from outside UCD on the limited budget, and 3) initiate a method to share the talks with the world.
-The speaker schedule, biographies, and videos can be viewed on the `course website`_ I developed.
-Most of the `speakers' talks`_ were posted publicly to YouTube.
-One of the speakers, Prof. Devin Berg, adopted the format with the website and videos for their new seminar series at the University of Wisconsin-Stout.
+The goals for my offering of MAE 297 were: 1) increase the diversity (industry/academic, gender, age, etc.) of the speakers and the topics, 2) bring as many speakers as possible from outside UCD on the limited budget, and 3) initiate a method to share the talks with the world.
+The speaker schedule, biographies, and videos can be viewed on the `course website`_.
+Most of the `speakers' talks`_ were posted publicly to YouTube and one of the speakers, Prof.  Devin Berg, adopted the format with the website and videos for his new seminar series at the University of Wisconsin-Stout.

 .. _course website: https://moorepants.github.io/mae297/
 .. _speakers' talks: https://www.youtube.com/playlist?list=PLzAwokZEM7asyvMmXP2pOU0s0V6OyRumi